-As discussed by our CIO Ken Leech in his 2Q20 Market & Strategy Update webcast, given displaced valuations and changing fundamentals, the Firm has updated its asset allocation in many strategies to reflect this updated prioritization of opportunities.
+As discussed by our CIO Ken Leech in his 2Q20 Market & Strategy Update webcast, given displaced valuations and changing fundamentals, the Firm has updated its asset allocation in many strategies to reflect this updated prioritisation of opportunities.
 For example, Western Asset has reduced EM foreign currency positioning, which is more vulnerable to ongoing growth challenges, in favor of IG credit.
 As the recovery progresses, we fully expect lower-rated asset classes to benefit and we will be constantly evaluating relative value to determine whether reallocations are merited.

 Risks to the Recovery

 A discussion of COVID-19’s aftermath would not be complete without the task force acknowledging the risks that global investors face going forward.
 In terms of the virus itself, the economic impact of containment measures could be extended by breakouts such as we are currently seeing in Singapore, or a mutation of the virus that makes it harder to defeat.
 Collateral damage from the rapid deceleration of the global economy could permanently damage consumer and corporate balance sheets, while drastically increased government debt loads (Exhibit 13) could challenge future funding costs.
-Lower on our list of risks, but still worth mentioning, would be a spike in inflation caused by the extraordinary levels of QE and even debt monetization being observed globally.
+Lower on our list of risks, but still worth mentioning, would be a spike in inflation caused by the extraordinary levels of QE and even debt monetisation being observed globally.